A domain wall bound on anti-de Sitter vacua: The bound beyond classical flux vacua

 The regime of validity of the four-dimensional EFT requires large ${\rm Re }\,T$ in string units.
 Since $M_{\rm Pl,4}>M_{\rm Pl, 10}>M_s$, this implies large ${\rm Re }\,T$ in Planck units.
 Therefore, in this regime we can approximate

 and, recalling that $e^K=1/(2\,{\rm Re} T)^3$, we then recast the tension of the $D5/NS5$-domain wall as

-Hence, in this toy model of the KKLT scenario the vacuum energy is related to the tension of a BPS domain wall.
-By demanding that the domain wall is fundamental, we have
+Hence, in this toy model of the KKLT scenario the vacuum energy is related to the tension of a BPS domain wall.\footnote{The existence of such domain wall requires the presence of special Lagrangian 3-cycles or of appropriate worldvolume fluxes \cite{Evslin:2007ti}.} By demanding that the domain wall is fundamental, we have

 and we recover once more the domain wall bound \eqref{eq:DWBLads}.

 Notice that the above argument does not really exploit the fact that $W_0$ is to be small whenever ${\rm Re}\,T$ is large.
 With this additional information the argument can be simplified even further.
 The solution \eqref{eq:DW=0TKKLT} at leading order in a small $W_0$ combined with a large ${\rm Re} \,T$ expansion is